micmejia/bible-dump/NKJV/Hebrews/Heb 5.md

 of whom we have much to say, and hard to explain, since you have become dull of hearing. ## Spiritual Immaturity

 ###### 12
-For though by this time you ought to be teachers, you need _someone_ to teach you again the first principles of the [^b]oracles of God; and you have come to need milk and not solid food.
+For though by this time you ought to be teachers, you need _someone_ to teach you again the first principles of the oracles of God; and you have come to need milk and not solid food.

 ###### 13
 For everyone who partakes _only_ of milk _is_ unskilled in the word of righteousness, for he is a babe.

 ###### 14
-But solid food belongs to those who are [^c]of full age, _that is,_ those who by reason of [^d]use have their senses exercised to discern both good and evil.
+But solid food belongs to those who are of full age, _that is,_ those who by reason of use have their senses exercised to discern both good and evil.